Someone asked on Quora how the government justifies property taxes. Isn’t that like paying rent for land that your own?

 Do we owe society taxes?

-Something the regressive left likes to say is that taxes are justified because of the infrastructure of society, provided by the government, makes all earning possible.
-It is, therefore, only fair to share some of that wealth to continue funding the common property.
-They say the rich would never have gotten rich without government provided services, and that is why they owe the government.
+The argument: taxes are justified because the infrastructure provided by the government makes civilization possible.
+It is, therefore, only fair to share some of the wealth you earn in the government’s system, to continue funding the common property.
+The rich would never have gotten rich without government-provided services, and that is why they owe the government.

 There is nobody in this country who got rich on his own.
 Nobody!
 You built a factory out there, good for you, but I want to be clear, you moved your goods to market on the roads the rest of us paid for.
 You hired workers the rest of us paid to educate.
 You were safe in your factory because of police forces and fire forces the rest of us paid for.
 You didn’t have to worry that mauraduing bands would come and seize everything at your factory, and hire someone to protect against this, because of the work the rest of us did… But part of the underlying social contract is that you take a hunk of that, and pay forward for the next kid that comes along.

-What she leaves out is that their money is already stolen to pay for the police.
-So why on earth would they say no thanks to a service for which they were forced to pay?
-(Well, I guess because the police do a terrible job.
-Most factories do in fact hire their own security in addition to the police that “the rest of us” paid for.)
+What she leaves out is that their money is already taken to pay for the police.
+So why would they say no thanks to a service for which they were forced to pay?

 And this is the whole issue: Which came first, the government or wealth?

 Clearly, a business first has to have money in order to be taxed.
-And it makes sense to think that since the infrastructure already exists, it helps people to earn money.
-And it does, but it was all paid for first by privately produced wealth.
+Since the infrastructure already exists, it does help people to earn money.
+But it was all paid for first by privately produced wealth.

-Think about it, the very first tax payers were farmers that were conquered by herders and forced to pay a share of their yield to the nomadic invaders.
-The herders realized they could make this a regular thing if they didn’t murder all the farmers, and thus government was born.
+Think about it.
+According to Jared Diamond in Guns, Germs, and Steel, the very first taxpayers, thousands of years ago, were farmers that were conquered by herders and forced to pay a share of their yield to the nomadic invaders.
+The herders realized they could make this a regular thing if they didn’t murder all the farmers.
+The first government was born.

 And this means we are building on a stolen foundation.
-It means we didn’t need the government to make wealth creation possible in the very first place.
-Based on the very function of government, which only came into existence after the first farmers had created wealth, this proves that it is possible to create wealth without that magnificent infrastructure for which “the rest of us” paid.
+It means we didn’t need the government to make wealth creation possible in the first place.

 Warren said it herself when she admitted the factories could simply purchase their own protection.
-But what they are really paying for, is protection from the people they are paying, the government.
+But what they are really paying for, is protection from the government.

 Justifying the Upward Redistribution of Wealth